Home Machine Tool Archive Machine Tools For sale & Wanted

-A traditional, English-style, flat-topped bed with 60-degree angle edges was used and early models were fitted with flat-belt drive and simple parallel plain-bush "split" headstock bearings, adjusted by a split in the bearing housing closed down by a clamp bolt.
-Later machines were considerably improved by the use of a heavier, more rigid headstock casting with a flat front face (that gave improved support to the bearing posts) and the fitting of "draw-in" bronze bearings whose clearances could be set by screwed rings which pulled them into the headstock casting together with (unusually for this class and age of machine) a ball-bearing thrust race at the left-hand end.
+A traditional English-style, flat-topped bed with 60-degree angle edges was used and early models were fitted with flat-belt drive and simple parallel plain-bush "split" headstock bearings, adjusted by a split in the bearing housing closed down by a bolt.
+Later machines were considerably improved by the use of a heavier, more rigid headstock casting with a flat front face (that gave improved support to the bearing posts) and the fitting of "draw-in" bronze bearings whose clearances could be set by screwed rings that pulled them into the headstock casting together with (unusually for this class and age of machine) a ball-bearing thrust race at the left-hand end.
+Oddly, a new headstock pattern was not commissioned, instead the older one was modified leaving the bosses for the camp screws still in place - with some even being cored ready for the drilling and tapping.
+The front bearing was a single taper with that at the rear (at least on those examples seen) a double cone.
 The headstocks of machines made in the final years of production were further strengthened by the use of bolt-down cap bearings, an unusual fitting to be found on any small, inexpensive lathe.
-Yet another version, a "poverty" special was also manufactured (badged "Willimott") with distinctive pinch-bolt bearings having long extended "flanges" at the front.
-This lathe also had V-belt drive, a single swivelling top slide, a full leadscrew nut and the necessary dog clutch to disengage the drive.
+These lathes are often found with V-belt drive, though the option was still available, if required, for a flat-belt system to be ordered.
+Yet another version, a "poverty" special was also manufactured (badged "Willimott"), this having distinctive pinch-bolt bearings with long, extended "flanges" at the front, V-belt drive, a single swivelling top slide, a full leadscrew nut and the necessary dog clutch to disengage the drive.

-Because from the start of production all models had a handwheel fitted to the leadscrew - and hence a method of moving the carriage steadily and slowly under hand control - early examples had the apron handwheel geared directly to the rack (giving a usefully rapid movement up and down the bed, but making it difficult to use for taking a cut) whilst later machines were given an intermediate gear that produced a finer and more controllable feed.
-On "direct-gear" models the carriage handwheel was carried on a bracket cast as an extension to the right-hand side of the apron but when (at some unknown date) the intermediate gear was introduced, the apron become a proper full-length and full depth type.
+Because from the start of production all models had a handwheel fitted to the leadscrew - and hence a method of moving the carriage steadily and slowly under hand control - early examples had the apron handwheel geared directly to the rack (giving a usefully rapid movement up and down the bed, but making it difficult to use for taking a cut).
+Later models were improved by the incorporation of an intermediate reduction gear on the carriage handwheel drive that produced a finer and more controllable feed.
+On the "direct-gear" models the carriage handwheel was carried on a bracket cast as an extension to the right-hand side of the apron but when (at some unknown date) the intermediate gear was introduced, the apron become a proper full-length and full depth type.

-The changewheels were carried first in a single-slot bracket and then, to improve the threading range and allow a finer power feed to be generated, in a bracket formed as an unusually narrow-angle fork.
-Quite why the angle chosen was so tight is not known but it certainly limits the arrangement of compound gears that can be carried - the early South Bend 9-inch (as the Model 40)5 also underwent a similar transformation from single to forked bracket and details of how this affected the threading and feed arrangements can be read here.
-On all examples of the Ideal inspected by the writer tumble reverse was fitted as standard and each had a rather over-wide gap in the bed that required, if working close up to the faceplate, the top slide to be well advanced if the cutting tool were to reach it without the carriage running over fresh air.
+Early models had their changewheels carried in a single-slot bracket and then, to improve the threading range and allow a finer power feed to be generated, in a bracket formed as an unusually narrow-angle fork.
+Quite why the angle chosen was so tight is not known - but it certainly limited the arrangement of compound gears that could be carried; as a note of interest, the early South Bend 9-inch (as the Model 40)5 also underwent a similar transformation from single to forked bracket and details of how this affected the threading and feed arrangements can be read here.
+All examples of the Ideal inspected by the writer have had tumble reverse fitted as standard with each having a rather over-wide gap in the bed that required, if working close up to the faceplate, the top slide to be well advanced if the cutting tool were to reach it without the carriage running over fresh air.

-Some thought had obviously been given by the designer to the needs of the model and experimental engineer who intended to mount a milling slide - and who therefore needed as much cross slide travel as possible: to obtain this he engineered the cross-slide end bracket in the form of a long tube to carry the cross feed screw - so allowing the slide to be drawn all the way back until it met the inner face of the handwheel.
+Some thought had obviously been given by the designer to the needs of the model and experimental engineer who intended to mount a milling slide - and who therefore required as much cross slide travel as possible: to obtain this he made the cross-slide end support bracket in the form of a long tube - so allowing the slide to be drawn all the way back until it met the inner face of the handwheel (this was a feature to be found on all types, from first to last).

-An early Ideal with flat-belt drive, the lightweight apron - cut away under the carriage hand-traverse wheel - and plain-bush split-type headstock.
-Whilst the latter were easy to adjust they were even easier to over tighten and snap the headstock casting.
+An early 3.5" Ideal with flat-belt drive, a lightweight apron - cut away under the carriage hand-traverse wheel - and plain-bush split-type headstock bearings.
+While the latter were easy to adjust they were even easier to over-tighten and snap the casting.

 A late-model Ideal with a longer bed where the ways extended to the right of the tailstock-end foot.
 Note the longer, flat-faced, full-length saddle and heavier tailstock casting.